Interesting Rath Yatra Car Festival Celebration in India

+Every year lot of international tourists flock to see Puri Jagannath Rath Yatra.
 A unique festival, celebrated by Hindus in India.
-It is interesting to see people gather for this, at one place in the name of gods and goddesses.
+It is interesting to see the huge rath dragged with the help of strong ropes.
 This festival is celebrated as the wedding between god and goddess in some places.
 For example at Mangalore, it is celebrated as the marriage of Lord Veer Venkatesh with Goddess Lakshmi and Padmavathi ( or Sridevi and Bhudevi).
 Mangalore carfestival comes in the month of either January or February every year.
+It is also sometimes just an annual visit to a particular place by the god in that town.

 Rathotsava - A totally different experience :